Solar storm could strike Earth Thursday: What you need to know

 Should we be worried?

+"In general, the physical danger is low and controllable," CNET reported, citing the NOAA, after a solar storm struck Earth in March 2012.
+"The biological hazard inherent in solar and geomagnetic storms comes from the exposure to radiation, which is mainly a concern for astronauts and people flying at high altitudes."

-Solar flares can’t directly hit our planet, but they can, however, cause plenty of disruptions (like the ones listed above).
+The "explosive heat" from solar flares can’t directly hit our planet, but the flares can, however, cause plenty of disruptions (like the ones listed above).